-An investigation of modern political philosophy and ideas.
-Critical consideration is given to modern political thinkers, origins, developments, and present significance.
+This course will focus on an investigation of modern political philosophy and ideas.
+Critical consideration will be given to modern political thinkers, origins, developments, and present significance.
 Topics include: Utilitarianism, Liberal Equality, Libertarianism, Marxism, Communitarianism, Citizenship Theory, Multiculturalism, and Feminism.
+(3 credits)

 - ENG 101: English Composition 1

 - POL 150: American Government (Recommended)